F.A.Q. GENERAL QUESTIONS

 WARDROBE QUESTIONS & SHOOT TIPS

 Try to get a good night's sleep the night before your shoot, and limit/eliminate alcohol, salt, and extra liquids (to prevent bloodshot eyes and bloating).
 If possible, do not wear any tight-fitting undergarments or clothes before arriving for your session, especially if you will be doing implied, topless, or nude photos.
-Impressions left from tight-fitting undergarments and clothing may be impossible to remove 100% in editing and still look natural.
+Impressions left from tight-fitting undergarments and clothing may be impossible to remove 100% in editing, increase costs, and may not look natural.

 We understand that this type of portraiture may feel intimidating, but let us take care of you during your shoot and enjoy it.